sunderedsystems/sunderedcore/docs/summoned-creatures.md

 ## Replenishment & Redistribution

 - **Only the summoner** regains SD via Replenishment
+- Replenishment **cannot** exceed your Source Pool
+- While your summons are Active, your Source Pool is not considered empty
 - You may **manually transfer or redistribute SD** to your summons on your turn by using a Core Action or Equivalent

 > Example: You regain 6 SD → You choose how much to allocate to summons